lmammino/iteration-protocols-workshop/07-tips-and-pitfalls/README.md

 Isn't it much nicer that our code reads more sequentially and that we didn't have to worry about remembering and wiring very specific events?
 We just wanted a simple and convenient way to _loop over_ the chunks as they became available and that's what we get with `for await ... of`.

-> ℹ️  Note that you can use `for await ... of` even with Transform streams.
+> **Note**: you can use `for await ... of` even with Transform streams.
 This is because transform streams have a both a Writable and a Readable part.
 When we try to use a Transform stream as an async iterable we are effectively reading data from the Readable part of the Transform stream.

 ## Streaming pipelines and handling backpressure